ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

-In @cummings2017, the authors gathered five incidents in the past decade that have marked ethical concerns related to UAV operation, which are listed in +@tbl:uavincidents.
+In @cummings2017, the authors gathered five incidents in the past decade that have marked ethical concerns related to UAV operation, which are listed in {+@tbl:uavincidents}.
 These cases provide a mere glimpse of the potential misuse for UAV technology.

 Table: Examples of Incidents that Highlight the Safety, Ethical, and Privacy